microsoft/X-Mem/src/README.md

 GNU/LINUX:

 - GNU utilities with support for C++11.
 Tested with gcc 4.8.2 on Ubuntu 14.04 LTS.
-- (SUPPORT IS CURRENTLY SUSPENDED) If the binary is built with the option USE_LARGE_PAGES, you will need libhugetlbfs.
+- libhugetlbfs.
 You can obtain it at <http://libhugetlbfs.sourceforge.net>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs0".
-Note that you may need to manually ensure that large pages are available from the OS.
+During runtime, if the --large_pages option is selected, you may need to first manually ensure that large pages are available from the OS.
 This can be done by running "hugeadm --pool-list".
 It is recommended to set minimum pool to 1GB (in order to measure DRAM effectively).
 If needed, this can be done by running "hugeadm --pool-pages-min 2MB:512".
+Alternatively, run the linux_setup_runtime_hugetlbfs.sh script that is provided with X-Mem.

 ------------------------------------------------------------------------------------------------------------
 INSTALLATION